altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 Eddie scratched his head.<br/>
 "Well, that’s true."<br/>
 — Even though there wasn’t an alternative plan, these issues would still be there.
 This plan still needed to be discussed.<br/>
-Altina pushed the discussion forward:
+Altina pushed the discussion forward:<br/>
 "Regis, you decide."<br/>
 — That will be faster, huh.<br/>
 The scene of continuing the discussion, getting the staff officers to concur, and go into battle with high morale was too idealistic.<br/>
 Regis suddenly noticed.<br/>
 That he was under great pressure.<br/>
 Such a situation wasn’t rare either.<br/>
-With this in mind…
+With this in mind…<br/>
 — Ah, it’s because I commanded the First Army before.
 The difference is too big.<br/>
 Latreille’s subordinates were hardened soldiers who were ready to lay down their lives.
 They would readily die to defend their country.<br/>
 Regis realized that his thinking was too idealistic.<br/>
-He remembered what Altina said before, and cautioned himself:
+He remembered what Altina said before, and cautioned himself:<br/>
-“That’s how the local armies are.”
+"That’s how the local armies are."<br/>
 Regis sorted out his thoughts and proposed a battle plan.<br/>
 "… The enemy thinks that Aroe Maroe City is the site of the decisive battle.
 We can deduce this since they committed their reserves here.
 I probably don’t need to say this, but mobilizing 10,000 soldiers will require massive funding and preparations.
 The Etruria Theocracy plans to win this battle and claim the south of the Belgaria Empire as their own territory for the long term.<br/>
 — it’s easy to tell their intention to redraw the borders."<br/>